Silversunset01/dbm/Documentation/Tutorials/Store_Command_Parameters.md

 # Store Command Parameters

 You can store parameters entered into a command using the "Store command parameters" action.
 This will assume your parameters are using the default `space` \(`\s+`\) as a separator.
+You can change the separator in Text Command Options in the settings tab.

 ![](https://raw.githubusercontent.com/Silversunset01/dbm/master/screenshots/storeparams.png)